yyoshiaki/ikra/README_en.md

 ## Development of cwl ver.

-2019/03/22 https://youtu.be/weJrq5QNt1M tried developing it because Mr.Michael would come into Japan.
+2019/03/22 https://youtu.be/weJrq5QNt1M We tried developing it because Mr.Michael would come into Japan.
 For now, cwlnized trim_galore and salmon in PE.

 ```